-- 4. If the coolant is leaking, stop the engine immediately.
-Call a Toyota dealer for assistance. - If there are no obvious leaks, check the coolant reservoir.
+- If the coolant is leaking, stop the engine immediately.
+Call a Toyota dealer for assistance. - 5.
+If there are no obvious leaks, check the coolant reservoir.
 If it is dry, add coolant to the reservoir while the engine is running.
 Fill it about half full.
+For the coolant type, see "Coolant type selection" on page 312 in Section 7-2.

 Do not attempt to remove the radiator cap when the engine and radiator are hot.
 Serious injury could result from scalding hot fluid and steam blown out under pressure.

 6. After the engine coolant temperature has cooled to normal, again check the coolant level in the reservoir.
 If necessary, bring it up to half full again.
 Serious coolant loss indicates a leak in the system.
 You should have it checked as soon as possible at your Toyota dealer.